 If you’re not up to flying (or the weather won’t allow the helicopters to take off), then why not walk to the glacier lookout instead?

 The trail is fairly flat so is suitable for people of all fitness levels.
-It winds gently though the rainforest, opening up to glimpses of the towering mountains all around, along with waterfalls and the upper glacier.
-You’ll finish at the viewing platform, where you can see the area the glacier carved away and a glimpse of the Franz Josef glacier itself.
+It winds gently through the rainforest, opening up to glimpses of the towering mountains all around, along with waterfalls and the upper glacier.
+You’ll finish at the viewing platform, where you can see the area the glacier-carved away and a glimpse of the Franz Josef glacier itself.

 Unfortunately, the glacier sits a fair way back from the viewing area now, but if you can’t make it up in a helicopter (or just don’t want to), it’s still worth visiting.